- The Washington Times - Wednesday, January 21, 2026

 Named for Fleet Adm.
 Chester Nimitz, commander of the U.S. Pacific Fleet in World War II, the Nimitz has launched aircraft in combat operations and routine missions alike for nearly five decades.

-The baptism of fire for the USS Nimitz happened about five years after the warship was commissioned in 1975.
+The USS Nimitz underwent a baptism of fire about five years after it was commissioned in 1975.
 The carrier was part of Operation Eagle Claw, the failed U.S. mission to free American hostages held by Iranian revolutionaries.

 On April 24, 1980, six Sikorsky RH-53D Sea Stallion helicopters lifted off from the flight deck and headed toward Desert One, a preselected refueling site 600 miles away.